HHS/simpler-grants-gov/documentation/decisions/adr/0002-wiki-platform.md

 #### Must Have

 - **Usability:** Non-technical users should be able to access and create content with minimal training or guidance.
+- **Public Access:** Members of the public should be able to read public documentation in the wiki without needing to sign up or login to a service.
 - **Content Review:** Collaborators should be able to review and edit draft content before those changes are published.
 - **Version History:** Editors should be able to see and restore previous versions of a given page.
 - **Multi-Media:** The platform should support multiple types of media (e.g. videos, images, file uploads, tables, diagrams) with minimal configuration.